 Review: Tiny Barbarian DX

 I’ll give Tiny Barbarian credit for one thing, it has one of the best openings of any platformer around.
-Right when you start, the game pans up to a desperate mountaintop siege, you versus an endless horde of slavering monsters.
+Right when you start, the game pans up to a desperate mountaintop siege starring you against an endless horde of slavering monsters.
 The game proper starts when you inevitably die, but it’s a great sort of free-form tutorial and a lot of fun on its own.
-It might also be the one truly unique part of the game, but that doesn’t make it any less enjoyable on the whole.
+The longer you hold out the more dire the situation becomes, throwing archers and giants at you as lightning flashes overhead.
+I adore how it sets the stage for the game and though it never quite returns to the same heights of mayhem and slaughter, it’s a very memorable moment.